exetr/OSWA-Notes/README.md

 ##### Bluetooth Attacks

-- Bluesnarf: Theft of information from devices
+- **Bluesnarf**: Theft of information from devices
-- Bluedoor: Abuse of pairing mechanism, removed device not actually removed from register, no restrictions once authenticated
+- **Bluedoor**: Abuse of pairing mechanism, removed device not actually removed from register, no restrictions once authenticated
-- Bluejacking: Sending of message, does not involve any kind of hijacking
+- **Bluejacking**: Sending of message, does not involve any kind of hijacking
-- Bluebug: Access gained to AT command set of device, providing full access to higher level commands and channels, such as data, voice and messaging
+- **Bluebug**: Access gained to AT command set of device, providing full access to higher level commands and channels, such as data, voice and messaging
-- Bluesmack: Attempted DosS using L2PING with oversized packets
+- **Bluesmack**: Attempted DosS using L2PING with oversized packets
-- Carwhispering: Attacking bluetooth headsets that allow more than one pairing to record or play messages
+- **Carwhispering**: Attacking bluetooth headsets that allow more than one pairing to record or play messages
-- Bluetooth Works: CommWarrior.Q, Inqtana.A
+- **Bluetooth Worms**: CommWarrior.Q, Inqtana.A

 Bluetooth attacks are not as common as 802.11-based attacks, still presents potential risk.
 Bluesnarfing expeditions to senimars and conferences and grabbing CEO's phonebook info, dialed numbers, and system admins who keep information on bluetooth enabled PDAs.
 Bluetooth works may result in large bills when mass sending MMS.